-- 5.1 These will be investments entered into as part the Council's wider strategy, for example economic development and growth.
-These may include investments arising as part of business structure, such as shares and loans in subsidiaries or other outsourcing structures such as IT providers or building services providers. - 5.2 These may be investments that include an aim of making a financial surplus for the Council, but this may or may not be the primary purpose of the investment. - 5.3 Commercial investments may also include fixed assets which are held primarily for financial benefit, such as investment properties. - 5.4 The Council's Commercial Property Investment Strategy (including the purpose of the Investment Portfolio) is set out in the Corporate Asset Management Strategy.
+- 5.1 These will be investments entered into as part the Council's wider strategy, for example regeneration, transformation, economic recovery, development and growth.
+These may include investments arising as part of a business structure, such as shares and loans in subsidiaries or other outsourcing structures such as IT providers or building services providers. - 5.2 These may be investments that include an aim of making a financial surplus for the Council, but this will not be the primary purpose of the investment. - 5.3 Investment may include property purchases for strategic and regeneration purposes.
+These would not be primarily for yield but would be part of the wider strategic, regeneration, transformation or recovery aims of the Council.
+These types of investment take time to get underway so in the short term the resulting fixed assets may be held as investment properties on the Council's balance sheet to ensure compliance with the CIPFA Code of Practice on Local Authority Accounting. - 5.4 The Council's Commercial Property Investment Strategy (including the purpose of the Investment Portfolio) is set out in the Corporate Asset Management Strategy.
 Appendix 3 of that strategy sets out the Investment Property Selection Criteria. - 5.5 The Chief Finance Officer will assess the extent to which the Council's balanced budget and Council Tax setting is dependent on returns from commercial investments.